broadwayinc/skapi-documentation/api-reference/data-types/README.md

     profile?: string; // URL of the profile page. website?: string; // URL of the website. nickname?: string; // Nickname of the user. misc?: string; // Additional string value that can be used freely.
-This value is only visible from skapi.getProfile() }
+This value is only visible from skapi.getProfile().
+Not to others.
+}
 ```